 - Case based discussions selected from outside the debrief time

 As part of your training you can undertake a clinical session within extended hours – if available.
 Extended hours are not offered by all surgeries.
 These sessions usually happen on certain weekdays in the evening and/or on Saturday mornings.
 If you work one of these sessions you must of course be supervised and supported in the same way you would be during core opening hours.
 No GP Trainee should ever be in surgery without another GP being present, e.g. their Educational Supervisor, another partner or a salaried GP.
 The clinical session undertaken in extended hours would replace a clinical session undertaken in core hours.
-It is important to ensure that the structure of the working (and teaching) week remains compliant with European Working Time Regulations.
+It is important to ensure that the structure of the working (and teaching) week remains compliant with European Working Time Regulations and the contract rules.
 The clinical session undertaken during extended opening hours does not count towards the required number of Out of Hours sessions.
 The number of clinical sessions undertaken in extended hours by a GPStR should not exceed the number undertaken by a partner within the practice.